ZeroQI/YouTube-Agent.bundle/README.md

    Restrict filenames to only ASCII characters, and avoid "&" and spaces in filenames, makes the filenames slightly messy but no crash due to unsupported character.
+1. `--write-info-json`:
+   The agent will load metadata from the local file if exists.
+   This can reduce YouTube API request rate if metadata is obtained from local `.info.json` files.

 My_Plex_Pass@forums.plex.com script for both channels and playlists in format `channel name [chanid]\video title [videoid].ext`:
 - `youtube-dl -v --dateafter 20081004 --download-archive /volume1/Youtube/.Downloaded -i -o "/volume1/Youtube/%(uploader)s [%(channel_id)s]/%(playlist_index)s - %(title)s [%(id)s].%(ext)s" -f bestvideo+bestaudio -ci --batch-file=/volume1/Youtube/Channels_to_DL.txt`